 Duplicate Florida Title Information

-A duplicate Florida title may be obtained by completing a DMV form (Form 82101).
+A duplicate Florida title may be obtained by completing an application for duplicate or lost in transit/reassignment for a motor vehicle, mobile home or vessel title certificate (Form 82101).
 It must be signed and submitted with an $85.25 fee to your local Tax Collector’s office.
 The application must be signed by the lien holder if an outstanding lien exists.

 Surrendering Your License Plate